rolfvreijdenberger/izzum-statemachine/README.md

 with your domain model.

 Currently there is a fully functional and tested PDO (php database objects) adapter that both loads the configuration and stores the data in a backend of choice.
-An sql file for the data definitions is also provided in `/assets/sql/postgres.sql` for the postgres database and there is also one available for sqlite.
+Sql files for the data definitions are provided in `/assets/sql/*.sql` (postgresql, mysql, sqlite).
 Other ports are more than welcome if you want to contribute.

 We also provide an in memory adapter that stores data for a single php process and a session adapter that stores data for a session (can be used for GUI wizards)